I'm a new patient - what should I expect?

 What if I already had a comprehensive exam done recently at my previous dentist?

-What if I only need to look at a specific tooth?
+What if I only need to look at a specific tooth or area?

 Does my new patient exam include a cleaning?

 Unless you have booked a back-to-back, 2-hour appointment for both a new patient exam and cleaning, an examination by the dentist does not include a cleaning by a hygienist.
 We strive to make sure we are booking you for the appointment you want when you first contact us, so don’t be afraid to ask extra questions if you are unsure of what will be done during your appointment.

 Can I bring my x-rays taken at my previous dental clinic?

 Yes!
 You are welcome to transfer your old x-rays to us when you have your first exam.
 However, it is good to note that any x-rays older than 1 year may no longer be an accurate representation of the current state of your teeth and bone which can change over time.
 In order to give the dentist a more up-to-date view, the doctor may also take new x-rays for you.

 All our cleanings are performed by our lovely hygienists.
 A typical cleaning is 1 hour, and will usually include scaling, polishing, and fluoride.

 If you don’t visit the dentist often, or haven’t been in a while, you may require additional visits in order for the hygienist to clean all your teeth thoroughly.
 If you are a returning patient, your cleaning appointment may also include procedures like a check-up or x-rays.

 If you are a new patient, your appointment will only include a cleaning unless you have requested a 2-hour back-to-back appointment for an initial examination as well.